Checkpoints and Undo

 1. Stop and inspect status.

-2. Resolve or abort the Git/JJ operation using the appropriate source-control commands.
+2. Resolve or abort the Git operation using the appropriate source-control commands.

 3. Refresh Sero's source-control view.